allebone/help.omni.af.mil/docs/PEX/Ops.md

 **Module Notes**

 * The default column headers of DNIF and FCIF can be changed in their respective modules.
 * Personnel with multiple MDSs and/or Crew Positions may \(depending on the filters used\) appear more than once on the Board.
 For example, a person with MDS qualifications of both B-2A and T-38A may be current on all B-2A training tasks but overdue on a T-38A tasks.
-That person would be green on the B-2A row and yel ow on the T-38A row.
+That person would be green on the B-2A row and yellow on the T-38A row.

 **Controls**
 Access these features from the PEX Main Menu by navigating to Ops > Go/No-Go.